DMKEBUSINESSGMBH/typo3-mkpostman/Documentation/UsersManual/Subscription.md

 After the subscription form was surefully submitted, there will be a redirect to a confirm page.
-By default the same page as the current subscription form will be used and the subpart *###SUBSCRIBE_SUCCESS_SUBSCRIBE###* of the subscribe-template will be outputted.
+By default the same page as the current subscription form will be used.
+For the legacy marker template the subpart *###SUBSCRIBE_SUCCESS_SUBSCRIBE###* of the subscribe-template will be outputted.
+For the new Fluid template the SubscribeSuccess partial will be outputted.
 A diffrent page for the redirect after the form submit can be defined in TypoScript

 ```